 DAILY MAIL CHALKE VALLEY HISTORY FESTIVAL AIR SHOW

-Among those taking part are:
+Among those who took part are:

 OLD FLYING MACHINE COMPANY (OFMC)

 The Old Flying Machine Company was formed by the legendary founder of the Red Arrows, Ray Hanna, and his children Mark and Sarah, and maintains and operates rare historic aircraft in airworthy condition.
 Both Ray and Mark had exceptional backgrounds in military and aerobatic flying, Ray as an RAF Squadron Leader and leader of the Red Arrows in the 1960s, Mark flying Hunters and F-4 Phantoms.